A Guide to the CritiCall 911 Dispatch Test: Examples & Tips

 - Math – 70%

 As you can see, most sections need a score of at least 70% to pass, which is quite high.
+Doing lots of 911 dispatcher test prep will increase your chances of getting a high score.

 The agency or the recruitment company that you have applied through will receive a report of your performance.